 Mike Love’s song, Permanent Holiday has racked 12, 934,775 views on Youtube, and climbing.

-Mike Love: It's just one of those things that you know you write a song and you don't like any other time you don't really realize how this might be the song that a lot of people connect with.
+Mike Love: It's just one of those things that, you know, you write a song and you don't really realize how this might be the song that a lot of people connect with.

 Did it change your life?

 Love: I mean everything everything changes your life you know, I think I can definitely say without that song I probably wouldn't be touring in all the places that we go to.
 I'm surprised when I go to a country like Poland or Portugal or Aotearoa and everybody knows the words to your song.